rcassotto/Sentinel-1-Flood-Detection/README.md

 # Sentinel-1-Flood-Detection
-Python based tools to detect flood indundation through bimodal thresholding.
+Python based tools to detect flood indundation using Otsu's (1979) bimodal thresholding method.
 The tool uses GRD-derived observations to produce binary flood maps.
 It incorporates a geotiff of water extent from the Global Surface Water data set (https://global-surface-water.appspot.com/download) by Pekel et al, (2016) to delineate permanent water bodies from ephemeral flooded regions.

 ## Initial Setup
 Download or clone the repository to your local machine.